-Amber Fort, situated 11 kms from Jaipur, is a fort built with a great artistic taste.
-Cradled on the top of a hill forming a beautiful reflection in Maotha Lake, it is popularly known as Amer Fort.
-This majestic building with its maze-like passages and serpentine staircases is an architectural masterpiece and with significant importance in Indian history.
-Amer Fort is clad in pink and yellow sandstone and is a part of an extensive complex.
+Cradled on the top of a hill forming a beautiful reflection in Maotha Lake, Amber Fort is popularly known as Amer Fort.
+The fort is an architectural masterpiece and with significant importance in Indian history.
 Built by one of the most trusted generals of Akbar, Maharaja Man Singh I in the year 1592, Amer Fort served as the main residence of the Rajput Rulers.
-This fort in Jaipur is big enough that it will take you at least two to three hours to explore it in detail, and you can also choose to avail of the audio guides to lead you through this fascinating building while explaining the history of the place.
-Getting an elephant ride up the stairs to the Amber Fort is also a popular tourist activity.
 The fort sees over five thousand visitors daily and rightfully, the Amer Fort was inducted into UNESCO World Heritage Site list as part of the "Hill Forts of Rajasthan" along with five other forts.

 Jaigarh Fort is a grand structure perched on the top of the 'Cheel ka Teela' hills in the Pink City of Jaipur.
 This magnificent edifice was commissioned by Sawai Jai Singh II in the year 1726 to protect Amer Fort.
 Cradled on the top of the cliff, it is a palatial structure bounded by verdant greenery and massive battlements.
 This magnificent fort in Jaipur is connected to Amer Fort through subterranean passages and is famously known as the 'Fort of Victory' as it was never conquered.
 The fort currently houses the world's largest cannon on wheels - 'Jaivana' and offers a magnificent view of the Jaipur city.